I froze, mind spinning.

 Averter was leaning against a wall, playing a handheld video game.
 He didn’t look up as I entered.
 He was a bald, tall man with a drooping and wrinkly face.
 His game beeped and booped as he mashed the buttons.

 Attacker was sitting on the intact bed.
 She was short, Asian.
 I didn’t know much about her.
 Her power made her like a video game character, racking up ‘score’ the more people she killed and stuff she broke.
 She could spend that score on extra lives or power ups.
-She also had Ultra speed 1, made obvious when her head whipped around like a blurred special effect as the door fell in.
+She also had first level Ultra speed, made obvious when her head whipped around like a blurred special effect as the door fell in.
 She was the only one of them who was obviously armed, with a sawed off shotgun hanging at her side.

 Alerter was lounging across that bed, legs bent off to one side to accommodate Attacker’s seat.
 She had on old army fatigues, hair cut short where her sister’s was long.
 I’d made a study of her as part of my research.
 She picked up all sound in a large radius around her.
 It healed her and strengthened her.
 She could discharge sound and suck it up again in a sort of virtuous cycle, building up to a cacophonous destructive blast.

 Remover, the most famous member of the team, was sitting at a desk.
 She still looked like she did when the old world fell, a trashy pretty girl with dyed green hair and tight leather clothes.
-The rest of the First Fist were bad enough, but Remover was a monster.
+The rest of First Fist were bad enough, but Remover was a monster.
 In the entire Regime, no one had killed more people for less reason, Prevailer included.
 She looked up as I entered, a smile spreading across her face.
 I clasped my hands together behind my back to keep them from shaking.

 “To what do I owe the honor?”
 I asked.
 I didn’t direct the question to any of them in particular, sort of aiming it out into the room at large.
 As I asked this I was suddenly overcome with the pungent aroma of the room.
 I’d thought, idly, that the Fist had soiled it.
 That was grimly literal.
 The smell of urine, and another smell I couldn’t place, were strong in the air.
 I wrinkled my nose a bit, involuntarily.

-“Honor” aped Attacker.
+“Honor,” aped Attacker.
 “We aren’t ‘honoring’ you, you dumb bitch.”

 “It’s a figure of speech,” Alerter responded before I could say much the same thing.
 “She’s trying to ask why we came to see her.”